gconsidine/plz-cms/readme.markdown

-# Roleplay
+# roleplay

-  A Node.js authorization and access module built for Seamus
+  A Node.js role creation and authorization module

 - - -